Avaiga/taipy-doc/docs/manuals/gui/binding.md

     To select a column for a control, you must provide the name of this column, prefixed with the index of the data and a slash character.<br/>
-    For example, suppose your data set is defined with the following Python code:
+    For example, suppose you have defined a data set with the following Python code:
-    ```py
+    ```python
     dataframe_1 = pd.DataFrame({'x': [i for i in range(10)],
                                 'y': [i for i in range(10)]} )
     dataframe_2 = pd.DataFrame({'x': [i for i in range(10)],